Energia Areena

 Energia Areena is a multifunctional indoor arena in the Myyrmäki Sports Park, located in the Myyrmäki district of Vantaa, Finland.
 The arena gets its name from its largest sponsor, the energy company Vantaan Energia.

 Events

 The venue is able to be modified to accommodate corporate, cultural, and concert events, among others, but is best known for its athletic uses.
 Energia Areena is equipped to host floorball, badminton, volleyball, basketball, handball and futsal practices and games, in addition to gymnastics and cheerleading competitions.

-Energia Areena has served as home to the Finnish men's and women's national basketball teams since 2007.
+Energia Areena previously served as home to the Finnish men's and women's national basketball teams.
 It is also home to the EräViikingit men's floorball team, which plays in the F-liiga.
 The venue also hosted the 2021 Sudirman Cup.